crosleythomas/blog/posts/tf_start_to_finish/setup.md

 ## Jupyter Notebooks
 If you aren't using [Jupyter Notebooks](http://jupyter.org/) yet, start now.
 I put off making the switch for far too long and research has gotten immeasurably more enjoyable since I did.
 "The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text." - jupyter.org<br>

+For the running example in this post I use python files for simplicity but I almost always use Jupyter Notebooks when prototyping new ideas.

 Jupyter is a program you run locally that pops open a tab in your web browser that looks like this...
 ![Jupyter Preview](images/jupyterpreview.png)

 It is the perfect environment for prototyping in machine learning and data science.
 You can test out snippets of code, visualize images (such as your dataset to make sure you are loading it correctly), run training, etc.

-<span class="protip"><b>Pro tip:</b> If you will eventually run the training on a server, prototype using Jupyter and then export the .ipynb notebook file as a .py with File --> Download as --> Python (.py) from inside the notebook.
+<span class="protip"><b>Tip:</b> If you will eventually run the training on a server, prototype using Jupyter and then export the .ipynb notebook file as a .py with File --> Download as --> Python (.py) from inside the notebook.
 </span>
 <br><br>
 ![Exporting Notebook](images/exporting_notebook.png)